fredhorsch/Chimp/README.md

 * Responsive Design.

 ### Challenges 🧨
 Before I started programming the website I only had the basic knowledge about web development.
-Accordingly, the challenge was to keep the website structured and responsive for all screen sizes.
+Accordingly, the challenge was to keep the website structured and responsive to all screen sizes.
 Another challenge was that we didn't have a designer in the team and so I took over the design part of the website as well.

 ## Webpage 💿
 Open the Webpage of CHIMP with the following link: [Chimp](http://www.chimp.berlin/).